laraXgram/laraxgram.github.io/src/temple8.md

 <a name="layouts-using-components"></a>
 ### Layouts Using Components

 Most bot applications maintain the same general layout across various pages.
 It would be incredibly cumbersome and hard to maintain our application if we had to repeat the entire layout in every template we create.
-Thankfully, it's convenient to define this layout as a single [Temple8 component](#components) and then use it throughout our application.
+Thankfully, it's convenient to define this layout as a single [Template component](#components) and then use it throughout our application.

 <a name="applying-the-layout-component"></a>
 #### Applying the Layout Component

-Once the `layout` component has been defined, we may create a Temple8 template that utilizes the component.
+Once the `layout` component has been defined, we may create a Template template that utilizes the component.
 In this example, we will define a simple template that displays our task list:

 ```blade
 <!-- app/templates/tasks.t8.php -->